The Top 5 Supplements to Fall Asleep Faster

 2. Theanine

-There is good evidence that Theanine improves sleep latency, with Examine.com rating the evidence as grade B. Theanine as a supplement is a amino acid derived from tea plant, commonly taken as capsule or powder.
+There is good evidence that Theanine improves sleep latency.
+Grade B, according to Examine.com.
+Theanine as a supplement is a amino acid derived from tea plant, commonly taken as capsule or powder.
 Studies typically use 100–200mg.

 L-theanine is an amino acid found naturally in green tea leaves.
 It promotes alpha brain wave activity, which is associated with a calm, focused mental state, without causing drowsiness.
 It is one of the gentlest options available and is well tolerated by most people.
 It comes as a capsule or powder and can be taken during the day or before bed.